FAQs: Should I Take Math Online?

 - Do You Have Math Anxiety or Strongly Dislike Math?

 If you have math anxiety or a strong dislike for math, taking an online math course may not be your best option.
 Students with math anxiety or who dislike math may find it difficult to maintain their motivation, ask the questions that they need to ask in order to master a lesson, or participate comfortably in online group discussions or projects.
 Motivation is key to succeeding in any online course.
 Fear and anxiety interfere with a student’s ability to concentrate and undermine a student’s confidence in his/her problem-solving abilities.
 If you suffer from math anxiety and decide to take an online math course, be sure to establish an appropriate support system.
-This support system might include tutoring from a private source, the Success Center on campus, or through the SmarThinking online tutoring service available to all FTCC students.
+This support system might include tutoring from a private source, the Student Learning Center on campus, or through the SmarThinking online tutoring service available to all FTCC students.

 - Do You Understand the Exam Policy?